openconfig/gnsi/certz/README.md

 and the `MBMData` within, do the following:

 * Verify the `ek_leaf_cert` using the `ek_cert_chain` and your trust anchor.
+* Optional: Verify that the AK matches your expectations, using the `ak_creation_data` struct.
 * Validate the `ak_signature` over the `ak_attestation` struct which was certified by the EK, and validate its contents.
 This verifies the AK.
 * Validate the `signature` over `quoted` by the AK.
 Then validate that the PCRs